i-naeem/flask-blog/README.md

-# Learning Flask
+# Random Password Generator App in Flask

-> Learning python flask framework
+> We will build a simple random password generator app.